-Without a doubt, one of the favourite places of those who come to Tlacotalpan is this place where the main square of the town is located, Parque or Plaza Zaragoza with beautiful white marble floors that make its golden kiosk that shines during the sunny days of Tlacotalpan stand out even more.
+Without a doubt, one of the favourite places of those who come to Tlacotalpan.
+This is where the main square of the town is located.
+Parque or Plaza Zaragoza with beautiful white marble floors that make its golden kiosk that shines during the sunny days of Tlacotalpan stand out even more.

 San Cristobal Church

-The weekends usually become special with the hand-crafted exhibition where you can acquire beautiful crafts or enjoy the rhythm of fandango and danzón that make all its visitors dance.
+The weekends usually become special with the hand-crafted exhibition where you can acquire beautiful crafts.
+You can also enjoy the rhythm of fandango and danzón that make all its visitors dance.

 Where to stay in Tlacotalpan